 Rubbing the stain with paper towel only serves to spread the stain more, so unless you plan on rearranging your furniture to cover that stain, pat the stain with a paper towel.

-Replace the paper towel if it’s no longer soaking up the dog urine with a fresh one.
+Replace the towel with a fresh one when it’s no longer soaking up the dog urine.

 Keep patting the stain until the spot is fairly dry.